India agrees to cut stakes in state banks; could raise $26 bln

 "While permitting banks to raise capital from the market, the banks would be advised to preserve the Government holding at minimum 52 percent," the statement said, adding the banks could phase in sales of shares in the market.

-Cutting the government stakes would substantially reduce the requirement to provide for injections of capital into public-sector banks, Minister of State for Finance Jayant Sinha told parliament last month.
+Cutting the government stakes would substantially reduce the requirement to provide for injections of capital into public-sector banks, Junior Finance Minister Jayant Sinha told parliament last month.

 The government said it would need to put 788.95 billion rupees($12.70 billion) into the banks over the next four years to maintain 52 percent stakes.
 It could get nearly 345 billion rupees ($5.56 billion) as dividends.